The Douglas W. Bryant annual lectures

 The Eccles Centre has hosted an annual lecture since 1993.
 In 1995, this lecture was named in honour of Douglas W. Bryant who served as Trustee and Executive Director of the American Trust for the British Library between 1979 and 1990 and as its President between 1990 and 1994.

-This lecture entitled 'How Dismal is the Future of American Politics?' was given by Professor Tony Badger on 19 May 2014, in the British Library Conference Centre.
+This lecture entitled 'Populism and the Presidency' will be given by journalist Martin Dickson, on 16 May 2016, in the British Library Conference Centre.

 - 2013 From Acadia to Arab Spring: Reflections on America's Place in the World by Lyse Doucet